We work in service to the movement for justice.

 It can be about activist donors joining a movement, and moving their wealth to the frontlines of organizing and collective change.
 It can be about supporting community-based organizations in coming together, building their infrastructure, and effecting long-lasting change.

-It can be about supporting BIPOC and other marginalized communities as they organize, assert their rights, take to the streets, raise their voice, shape policy, share their stories, celebrate, start businesses, lead nonprofits, form coalitions, educate others, donate resources, support each other through mutual aid networks, and start movements for justice.
+It can be about supporting BIPOC and other historically excluded communities as they organize, assert their rights, take to the streets, raise their voice, shape policy, share their stories, celebrate, start businesses, lead nonprofits, form coalitions, educate others, donate resources, support each other through mutual aid networks, and start movements for justice.

 Ultimately, we believe that philanthropy shouldn’t exist.
 But until then, we are working for a better, more just and more equitable philanthropic model that’s based on trust, abundance, equal relationships, and collaboration.